-Just like in ancient times, white Pentelic marble was used once again.
-For this reason, a new name was given to the stadium, Kallimarmaron, indicating the beauty of the marbles.
+Just like in ancient times, white Pentelic marble was used again.
+A new name was given to the stadium, Kallimarmaron, indicating the beauty of the marbles.

 The stadium was restored according to its shape during the Roman Era.
-Its new capacity was over 60,000 people, and it was ready to welcome the modern Olympic Games.
+Its new capacity was over 60,000 people, and it was ready to welcome the first modern Olympic Games.

-Every four years, before the official Olympic Games begin, the Olympic Flame ceremony takes place.
-This symbolic ceremony begins in Ancient Olympia, where a prayer to Apollo, the God of Light, is read out.
+Every four years, before the official Olympic Games begin, the Olympic Flame handover ceremony takes place.
+This symbolic opening ceremony begins in Ancient Olympia, where a prayer to Apollo, the God of Light, is read out.

 The flame leaves Olympia and passes by several Greek cities on its way to Athens, where it stops at the Panathenaic Stadium.
 Afterwards, it sets off to the next Olympic city.